Sebastianhju/Runeterra-5e/Runes.md

 ### Bone Plating  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/BonePlating.png" Align=left width=7% height=7%>

 The first three times you take damage, you gain resistance to all damage types.
-Once this effect has ben used, it cannot be used again until you finish a long rest.
+Once this effect has ben used, it cannot be used again until you finish a short rest.

 ---